-Fig. 5: Transconductance versus the gate-source voltage while drain-source bias is fixed at 1.0 V.
+Figure 5.
+Transconductance versus the gate-source voltage while drain-source bias is fixed at 1.0 V.

-Fig. 6 shows the gate-leakage current as a function of gate-source voltage, while the drain bias is fixed at 1.0 V and the gate source is swept from 1.0 V to - 3.0 V for a DG-HEMT device based on nitride materials.
+Figure 6 shows the gate-leakage current as a function of gate-source voltage, while the drain bias is fixed at 1.0 V and the gate source is swept from 1.0 V to - 3.0 V for a DG-HEMT device based on nitride materials.
 The gate-leakage current is invariant with the gate bias, the device offers a gate leakage only of 1.10^{-12} A at -3.0 V gate bias.
 This extremely low value is evident to indicate the high quality of the device.

-Fig. 7 shows the drain-source current plotted with log scale as a function of gate-source voltage.
+Figure 7 shows the drain-source current plotted with log scale as a function of gate-source voltage.
 The On-state indicates the saturation current while the Off-state current is the sum of total leakage current which includes sub-threshold, gate and junction leakage current [18].
 The Ion/Ioff ratio extracted from the characteristics is about 1010.
-A high value of Ion/Ioff ratio is crucial parameter for power application.
+A high value of Ion/Ioff ratio is a crucial parameter for power application.
 Furthermore, this parameter has an attractive attention on power consumption in static and standby power applications.

-Fig. 6: Gate-leakage current as a function of gate-source voltage.
+Figure 6.
+Gate-leakage current as a function of gate-source voltage.

-Fig. 7: Drain current plotted with log scale as a function of gate-source voltage.
+Figure 7.
+Drain current plotted with log scale as a function of gate-source voltage.

-The Sub-threshold Swing (SS) is determined on the log (Ids) characteristic as a function of Vgs.
-It corresponds to the gate-source voltage to be applied to reduce the drain current by one decade, it is defined in mV / dec.
-The SS is calculated by the equation (2).
+The Sub-threshold Swing (SS) was determined on the log (Ids) characteristic as a function of Vgs.
+It corresponds to the gate-source voltage required to reduce the drain current by one decade.
+The SS is defined in mV / dec and it can be calculated using Eq.
+(2).

 Sub-threshold slope

-$$\Longrightarrow$$
+$$SS = \frac{\Delta Vgs}{\Delta \log (Ids)}$$

-SS = $\frac{\Delta Vgs}{\Delta \log{(Ids)}}$ (2)
+(2)

-$$SS = \Delta Vgs/dec$$
+$SS = \Delta Vgs/dec$

-$$SS = Vgs2 - Vgs1/dec$$
+$SS = Vgs2 - Vgs1/dec$

-$$SS = [-2.2125 - (-2.1375)] V/dec$$
+$SS = [-2.2125 - (-2.1375)]V/dec$

-$$SS = 0.075 V/dec$$
+$SS = 0.075V/dec$

-$$SS = 75 mV/dec$$
+$SS = 75 mV/dec$